Changers/changers-ios-sdk/README.md

 ## 3. Implementation

-the following needs be done as soon as possible in the didFinishLauchingWithOptions
+the following needs be done as soon as possible within the didFinishLauchingWithOptions
 ```
 _ = ChangersTracking.sharedInstance
-ChangersInstance.shared().load(config: ChangersHelper.config)
+ChangersInstance.shared().load(config: ChangersConfig)
 ```

+**note**: the clientId, clientName, clientSecret are environement based, and needs to be given by Changers.
+In the sample app you will find sandbox credentials for the ChangersEnv.stage environement.

 Must be called from the handleEventsForBackgroundURLSession method of the UIApplicationDelegate.
+It's accessible using the ChangersTracking sharedInstance
 ```
 func handleEvents(forBackgroundURLSession identifier: String, completionHandler: @escaping () -> Void)
 ```